TheStig294/100-more-randomats-pack-1/README.md

 # Newly added/updated randomats

+1. Who has the best spray? - You automatically use your spray!
+1. Nice - Hear a "\*Click\* Nice" sound in place of a hitmarker
 1. Combo - Triggers a random interesting combo of randomats
 1. LAST \*PAIR\* ALIVE WINS!
 Duos battle royale! - Battle royale, in pairs!
 1. My planet needs me! - Ragdolls move around